poplars-dev/poplars-dev.github.io/_customizations/poplar_autoeft.md

 excerpt_separator: <!--more-->
 ---

-The Auto EFT File Create customizations automates the creation of EFT files, selection of EFT ready batches, and sending of remittance advices to Vendors.
+The {{page.name}} customization automates the creation of EFT files, selection of EFT ready batches, and sending of remittance advices to Vendors.

 This customization is generally used as the final stage in an end-to-end